orangeandbronze/spring-jdbc-routing-datasource/README.md

-# Some Implementations of Spring's AbstractRoutingDataSource
+# Examples of Spring's AbstractRoutingDataSource

 It can sometimes be useful to use a read-only replica database to increase the performance of read-heavy applications.
-Here, we have two:
+Here, we have two examples that use Spring's `AbstractRoutingDataSource` to route to the read-only replica if the transaction is read-only.

 - [ReadOnlyRoutingDataSource](https://github.com/orangeandbronze/spring-jdbc-routing-datasource/blob/master/src/main/java/com/orangeandbronze/springframework/jdbc/ReadOnlyRoutingDataSource.java)
 - [TransactionDefinitionRoutingDataSource](https://github.com/orangeandbronze/spring-jdbc-routing-datasource/blob/master/src/main/java/com/orangeandbronze/springframework/jdbc/TransactionDefinitionRoutingDataSource.java)